RomanSaveljev/docker-mix/doc/concepts.md

 memory.
 We can use [tar-stream](https://www.npmjs.com/package/tar-stream) to keep the context in memory.

+`COPY` and `ADD` are commands, which modify the context.
+They do not accept multiple source files/folders.
+They accept a single pathname or readable stream object.
+`ADD` and `COPY` are different in how they handle archives. `ADD` will unpack the contents under the destination path and `COPY` will copy it over. `ADD` with URL source is not supported as it is discouraged by best practices guide.

 ## Dependencies

 The commitment to support dependencies for proper ordering of Dockerfile commands